yaml-language-server: $schema=../platforms/network-schema.json

 The chaincodes section contains the list of chaincode for the peer, the fields under each chaincode are below

-The organization with orderer type will have concensus service.
+The organization with orderer type will have consensus service.
 The snapshot of consensus service with example values is below

 The fields under consensus service are